IBM Future Systems project: Replacing the 370

-Another strategic issue was that the cost of computing was steadily going down while the costs of programming and operations, being made of personnel costs, were steadily going up.
+Another strategic issue was that while the cost of computing was steadily going down, the costs of programming and operations, being made of personnel costs, were steadily going up.
 Therefore, the part of the customer's IT budget available for hardware vendors would be significantly reduced in the coming years, and with it the base for IBM revenue.
 It was imperative that IBM, by addressing the cost of application development and operations in its future products, would at the same time reduce the total cost of IT to the customers and capture a larger portion of that cost.